 You may have heard about the recent lead and asbestos outbreaks in beauty products at Claire’s and Justice.
 While this was shocking news to many, it’s more common than you would think.

 Ingredients like talc, mica, and cosmetic colorants are extracted from the earth and can be contaminated with toxic heavy metals.
-Testing for heavy metal contamination is not required in China, and it's an extra cost for brands.
-Since most brands producing in China are very cost-conscious, they often skip contamination testing.
+Testing for heavy metal contamination is not required and it's an extra cost for brands.
+Since many brands producing overseas are very cost-conscious, they often skip contamination testing.

-As a result, beauty products from China have been tested by the FDA to contain mercury, mold, cyanide, lead, formaldehyde, arsenic, human urine, and rat droppings.
+As a result, beauty products from select factories in China have been tested by the FDA to contain mercury, mold, cyanide, lead, formaldehyde, arsenic, human urine, and rat droppings.

 Is this contamination common?
 The FDA only inspects about 0.3% of imported cosmetics, so there's no way to know the true number.
 Of this 0.3% however, the FDA reported “adverse findings” in 15% of all the products they tested.